Dauphin's Cavalry Regiment: Italy and Swiss Border

 In 1744, the regiment participated in the Battle of Saverne, where Field Marshal Franz Leopold von Nádasdy was defeated.
-The regiment later took part in the Battle of Suffelsheim and Battle of Friborg.
-The regiment was then sent to Italy, where it participated in the campaigns of the Army of Italy, including: Siege of Acqui, Siege of Tortona, Siege of Novarre, Siege of Piacenze, Siege of Pavia, Siege of Alexandria, Siege of Valence, Siege of Casal, and later the Battle of Refudo, Battle of Plaisance, and Battle of Tidone.
+The regiment later took part in the Battle of Soufflenheim and Battle of Fribourg.
+The regiment was then sent to Italy, where it participated in the campaigns of the Army of Italy, including: Siege of Acqui Terme, Siege of Tortona, Siege of Novara, Siege of Piacenza, Siege of Pavia, Siege of Alessandria, Siege of Valenza, Siege of Casale Monferrato, and later the Battle of Refudo, Battle of Piacenza, and Battle of Tidone.

 After spending the winter in Burgundy, the regiment joined the camp at Valence in May 1747, and after joining the Army of the Rhine, and later Army of the Var for short periods, it settled in Lons-le-Saunier.
 From 1748, the regiment was based in Auch, and from 1749 in Issoire, and even later that year in Saarlouis.